mrrusof/mrrusof.github.io/_posts/2016-05-26-arbitrage.markdown

 When we construct most beneficial paths, we consider many more paths than the count of candidates.
 While we consider 12 candidates for each length, we consider 48 paths when we compute most beneficial paths (4 roots times 3 children times 4 destination vertices).
 We do so because for a given input graph, the number of candidates is constant for each length and thus the total count of paths that we consider is much less than the count of cycles in the graph.
-Consider the overapproximation of the count of paths that we consider where we consider `n` lengths and for each length we consider `n` roots, `n` children and `n` destination vertices, that is `n^4`.
-The overapproximated count of paths compares to the number of cycles as follows.
+Compare the overapproximation $@n^4@$ of count of paths we consider to the number of cycles in the input graph.

 {% highlight asciidoc %}
                 NUMBER OF CYCLES                   NUMBER OF PATHS WE CONSIDER